Blog ComparisonsTop 18 Canny Alternatives in 2025

 Conclusion

 Fiders is an open-source Canny alternative that requires self-hosting and is very limited in features.
-It's a straightforward tool enough for smaller startups to collect feedback and user votes.
+It's a straightforward tool enough for smaller startups to collect feedback and user requests.

 Check out the top Fider alternatives →